MicrosoftDocs/learn/learn-pr/aspnetcore/use-pages-routing-layouts-control-blazor-navigation/includes/3-exercise-change-navigation-blazor-using-page-directive.md

     The `active` css class is now added automatically to pages by the **NavLink** component.
 You don't have to remember to do it on each page the navigation is on.

 1. The last step is to change `NavigationManager` to redirect to the **myorders** page after an order is placed.
 In the file explorer, expand **Pages**, and then select **Checkout.razor**.
-1. Change the `PlaceOrder` method to redirect to the correct page.
+1. Change the `PlaceOrder` method to redirect to the correct page by modifying passing `/myorders` to `NavigationManager.NavigateTo()`:

     ```razor
     async Task PlaceOrder()